How it Works

 - A $1000-2000 stipend awarded in two increments at the end of each semester, contingent upon completion of assignments.

-Applicants must currently be enrolled at UC Berkeley and have completed at least one semester of study in residence.
+Applicants must currently be enrolled at UC Berkeley and have completed at least one semester of study in residence (first year transfer students are also welcome to apply).
 All majors are eligible and encouraged to apply.

 - Review Fellowship Projects 2022-23 on the right